How High Is Annapurna Base Camp

 Best Time For Annapurna Base Camp

 Nepal has four distinct seasons: spring, summer, autumn, and winter.
-The seasons hugely influence the weather and temperatures, influencing the trekking experience.
+The seasons have a huge influence on the weather and temperatures, which in turn significantly impact the trekking experience.
 The trek to Annapurna Base Camp is possible throughout the year.
 But spring and autumn have ideal weather conditions.
 It is possible to trek to the base camp in summer and winter, but the extreme weather makes it quite challenging.
 Here are the briefs of these two seasons:

 Spring (March to May)